eitijupaenoithoowohd/Disk_Latency_Attestation/README.md

 The data cannot being cached because for each new test of writing pseudo-random data is generated.

-The application generates a log in the form of a CSV table, detailing the date, time of each event, duration of data set writing, error codes and error messages.
+The application generates a log in the form of a CSV table, detailing the date, time of each event, duration of dataset writing, error codes and error messages.

 # Build